KAR-NG/Sales-of-Summer-Clothes-in-E-commerce-/summer.md

 product\_url
 </td>
 <td style="text-align:left;">
-url to the product page.
-You may need to login to access it
+Url to the product page.
+You may need to login to access it.
 </td>
 </tr>
 <tr>